Biblical Field Course Descriptions

 MT235 Seminar in Theological Method

 What makes one statement, opinion, or argument better or wiser than another in the fields of theology, biblical studies, ethics or practical theology?
-How does one best understand how scripture, tradition, reason, experience, context, and culture function as authorities or factor into our understandings?
-In this seminar, we take up these difficult methodological questions and come to provisional answers, drawing from both trusted traditional understandings and contemporary discussions.
-3 cr
+How does one best understand how scripture, tradition, reason, experience, context, and future function as authorities or factor into our understandings?
+We take up these difficult methodological questions and come to provisional answers, drawing from both trusted traditional understandings and contemporary discussions.

 MT250 Seminar in Intercultural Hermeneutics